 NOTE:Aluminum cans will be collected throughout these events on the fourth floor of Turner Gymnasium (basketball court level) outside Dr. Todd Olsen’s office.

-Lynchburg College has a strong connection with Sports Outreach.
+University of Lynchburg has a strong connection with Sports Outreach.
 In May, a group of nine LC students, including four women’s soccer players, will travel with Dr. Todd Olsen, LC professor and women’s soccer coach, and Rodney Suddith, executive director of Sports Outreach Institute, to Uganda for a service learning study abroad experience.

 The group will help with brick construction, participate in sports ministry through soccer games, complete community work in various communities, teach public health training, and watch as a deep-bore freshwater well is drilled.
 On May 25, 2011, that well will be dedicated to Anna Wright, an LC soccer player who died last summer.
 Learn more about Anna.
 Watch the video below on the Gifts for Gulu races by Eduardo Maldonado ’14.